Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

 ### Configuration

-- *Html-Template*
+- *HTML template*
-  Select the HTML template to be applied to the mapping.
-The HTML templates can be created in the *HTML TEMPLATES* tab.
+  Click the drop-down list and select the HTML template to be applied to the mapping.
+All available templates are displayed in the list.
+The HTML templates can be created in the *HTML TEMPLATES* tab, see [Create an HTML template](../Operation/03_ManageHTMLTemplates.md#create-an-html-template).

-## Identity-Mapping
+## Identity mapping

 ![Identity mapping](../../Assets/Screenshots/DataHub/Settings/ETL/Extensions/IdentityMapping.png "[Identity mapping]")

 This extension is used to copy the value from the source attribute and map it to the destination attribute.
-In contrast to the *Basic Mapping* extension, only completely identical attributes in the source and the destination attribute can be mapped.
+In contrast to the *Basic mapping* extension, only completely identical attributes in the source and the destination attribute can be mapped.

 ### Possible data type mappings

 This extension is mostly data type independent.
-All attributes with a selfmappable data type can be mapped.
+All attributes with a self-mappable data type can be mapped.

 [comment]: <> (Selfmappable erklären, welche datentypen sind nicht selfmappable?)